perpetualCreations/questLog/docs/index.rst

 ...Where,

-* key is the GPG public key for authenticating requests made upon behalf of this user,
+* key is the RSA public key for authenticating requests made upon behalf of this user,
 * email is an email address belonging to the user,
 * name being the unique name of the user.